 Should I Position the Left-Hand S That My Knuckle’s Base Forms a Parallel Line to the Strings?

-This parallel position is necessary because the hand’s shaking or vibration follows the imaginary line formed by the knuckle’s base.
-If you can’t sport this parallel position with the fingerboard, you will only waste your movement and restrict the vibrato you intend to have in the fourth finger.
+Keeping your hand in a parallel position is crucial because any shaking or vibration from your hand follows the line starting at the knuckle’s base.
+If you fail to maintain this alignment with the fingerboard, you’ll end up wasting your movements and limiting the vibrato potential of your fourth finger.

 Conclusion